 I’m a nudist because it feels good, but unlike other feel-good drugs, wearing nothing costs nothing.
 Bonuses include never having to search through an overstuffed drawer for sleepwear, which saves money on clothes and detergent.
 You also spend a lot less time washing clothes, drying clothes, folding clothes, ironing the wrinkles out of your clothes, putting clothes in the hamper, finding hangers (but never wire hangers) for those clothes, then cramming those hangers between all the other hangers in your closet until the whole thing bursts like a dam and the rack you bought from IKEA falls apart and needs reassembling.
 If I’m scrubbing yesterday’s Marinara off a plate and some of it gets on me, no worries!
 If I’m watching Kyle Hill on YouTube with a bowl of Mac-N-Cheese and a noodle goes flying, same thing.
 Stains are never a problem on bare skin, which is why tattoos are painful and expensive.
 Sometimes, after pulling weeds under a hot sun, I jump in the pool for a cool minute.
 No need to look for a suit—I’m always wearing one!
 And when I get out of the water, my body dries almost instantly.
 In my home state of Florida, our AC often gives up the fight and it can get up to 100 degrees indoors.
 As a naked guy, I cool off easy.
 I even set the thermostat higher to save on $$$ and save the planet.

 OK, Nick, you may be saying, all this is well and good, but there must be something bad about the nude life, right?
 Well, sure.
 There’s a lot more jiggling going on.
 Human beings are mostly bags of water, so even if you’re 99% muscle, some jiggling will occur, especially when you’re mixing a bowl of pancake batter.
-Morning wood can also be hassle if the kids are home.
-I don’t want to explain why dad’s penis magically changes sizes, so I usually stay in bed until things calm down.
+Morning wood can also be a hassle if the kids are home.
+I don’t want to explain why dad’s penis magically changes sizes throughout the day, so I usually stay in bed until things calm down.
 Then again, even in boxers “tenting” is a thing, so this is really just a gross guy-thing, not a nudist thing.
 Another con: if the wife isn’t home and there’s a knock at the door, I have to run for my shorts.
 I don’t really mind greeting visitors as God made me, especially if it’s a Jehovah’s Witness; more people need to be exposed to everyday, casual nudity if we ever want to stop getting banned on Facebook for posting vacation photos.
 But my wife doesn’t really want to start a revolution and I don’t blame her.
 Still, reaching for clothes just to grab the Amazon package sitting inches from my door is just a ridiculous exercise.
-Worse case scenario: the lady walking her dog catches a glimpse of penis.
-Or the kids outdoors get a PG lesson in human anatomy far better than what they’ll find on Google.
+Worst-case scenario: the lady walking her dog catches a glimpse of my penis.
+Or the kids outdoors get a PG lesson in human anatomy in more graphic detail than what they’ll find on Google.
 Late at night, when the world is asleep, I don’t even bother with the shorts.
 I might even take a stroll around the block.
 Finally, there’s the delicate matter of the neighbors.
 From Google Earth, our houses look like an apartment.
-Their second-story windows look directly over our fence and into our yard, but there’s no way I am going to start swimming in trunks, or sit in my yard sweltering in overalls.
-I know they can spy on me, but it’s been twenty-years and I have yet to receive any blackmail.
+Their second-story windows look directly over our fence and into our yard, but there’s no way I am going to start swimming in trunks or sit in my yard sweltering in overalls.
+I know they can spy on me, but it’s been twenty years and I have yet to receive any blackmail.
 And if you can’t be free in your own home, where can you be?

 Living naked 24/7 is literally a dream come true.
 If not for work, going out for groceries, or hitting up our local Cheesecake Factory, I’d probably be burning all my clothes in a glorious bonfire.
 I don’t know what living in Alaska is like, but here in Florida where it’s hotter than Satan’s balls, dressing up every damn day feels pointless and stupid.
 And things aren’t getting any better with global warming.
 In a few decades’ time, folks will be dropping dead with heat stroke, and I am sure even then mothers will be clutching their pearls and husbands will be losing their monocles should they spot a naked me cooling off at the park.
 Sure, style can say a lot about your personality, and I do enjoy the occasional Spider-Man T-shirt, but jeans, socks, and shoes can be torture most of the time, and what am I really saying to the public in my LEVIS?
 That I am just like every other 40-something dad who really doesn’t know what to wear?
 That I am split between I-used-to-go-to-Church slacks and I-think-I-might-go-jogging-later shorts?
 I don’t need a Queer Eye for fashion.
 I know who I am.
 And if I am to be honest, to truly express myself, I can’t be walking around like a billboard for a bunch of name brands I care nothing about.
 Polo can’t compete with a million years of natural selection.
 Skin is in, and it’s not going away any time soon.
 And If I am to be me, then I have to be me.
 Just me.